 About Me

 I was presented with the Federation of Astronomical Societies 2010 award for Outstanding Achievement in Astronomy, and the Campaign for Dark Skies 2010 award for Efforts in Dark Sky Preservation.
 I was also short-listed for the UK Space Conference’s 2010 Arthur Clarke award.
-I am a 2011 Winston Churchill Traveling Fellow.
+I was a 2011 Winston Churchill Travelling Fellow.

 Hi, just found your site.
 A lot of this material reminds me of my old friend Fred Schaaf, who I haven’t heard from for thirty years, whom I met by mail after reading his book Wonders of the Sky, and was on his Dark Skies for Comet Halley newsletter.
 Is he around somewhere?
 Great to meet you!